CyberFlameGO/svnpython/Doc/library/ctypes.rst

    :attr:`_objects`; this contains other Python objects that need to be kept alive in case the memory block contains pointers.

 Common methods of ctypes data types, these are all class methods (to be exact, they are methods of the :term:`metaclass`):

-   .. method:: _CData.from_buffer(source[, offset])

-      This method returns a ctypes instance that shares the buffer of the ``source`` object.
-The ``source`` object must support the writeable buffer interface.
-The optional ``offset`` parameter specifies an offset into the source buffer in bytes; the default is zero.
-If the source buffer is not large enough a ValueError is raised.

-      .. versionadded:: 2.6

-   .. method:: _CData.from_buffer_copy(source[, offset])

-      This method creates a ctypes instance, copying the buffer from the source object buffer which must be readable.
-The optional ``offset`` parameter specifies an offset into the source buffer in bytes; the default is zero.
-If the source buffer is not large enough a ValueError is raised.

-      .. versionadded:: 2.6

-   .. method:: from_address(address)
+.. method:: _CData.from_address(address)

    This method returns a ctypes type instance using the memory specified by address which must be an integer.

-   .. method:: from_param(obj)
+.. method:: _CData.from_param(obj)

-      This method adapts *obj* to a ctypes type.
-It is called with the actual object used in a foreign function call when the type is present in the foreign function's :attr:`argtypes` tuple; it must return an object that can be used as a function call parameter.
+   This method adapts obj to a ctypes type.
+It is called with the actual object used in a foreign function call, when the type is present in the foreign functions :attr:`argtypes` tuple; it must return an object that can be used as function call parameter.

-      All ctypes data types have a default implementation of this classmethod that normally returns ``obj`` if that is an instance of the type.
+   All ctypes data types have a default implementation of this classmethod, normally it returns ``obj`` if that is an instance of the type.
 Some types accept other objects as well.

-   .. method:: in_dll(library, name)
+.. method:: _CData.in_dll(library, name)

    This method returns a ctypes type instance exported by a shared library. *name* is the name of the symbol that exports the data, *library* is the loaded shared library.

 Common instance variables of ctypes data types:

-   .. attribute:: _b_base_
+.. attribute:: _CData._b_base_

    Sometimes ctypes data instances do not own the memory block they contain, instead they share part of the memory block of a base object.
 The :attr:`_b_base_` read-only member is the root ctypes object that owns the memory block.

-   .. attribute:: _b_needsfree_
+.. attribute:: _CData._b_needsfree_

    This read-only variable is true when the ctypes data instance has allocated the memory block itself, false otherwise.

-   .. attribute:: _objects
+.. attribute:: _CData._objects

    This member is either ``None`` or a dictionary containing Python objects that need to be kept alive so that the memory block contents is kept valid.
 This object is only exposed for debugging; never modify the contents of this dictionary.

 .. _ctypes-fundamental-data-types-2: